ryankueter/QuickPaginator/README.md

 ```

 ### BetweenPages
 BetweenPages is a dictionary array that stores a list of buttons between the previous and next buttons.
-The between pages array currently only returns 7 buttons for a compact presentation.
-If you are on page 1 of 100 pages, you will see pages 1 - 7.
+The between pages array by default only returns 7 buttons.
+For example, if you are on page 1 of 100 pages, you will see pages 1 - 7.
 If you are on page 8 of 100 pages, you will see pages 5 - 11 to keep the current page centered.

 BetweenPages has a default of 7 buttons.
 But you can change this default by specifying the fourth parameter in the constructor.